History of the Special Air Service: Overseas operations

 Nations around the world particularly wanted a counter-terrorism capability like the SAS.
 The Ministry of Defence and Foreign and Commonwealth Office often loan out training teams from the Regiment, particularly to the Gulf States to train bodyguard teams now focused on CT.
 The Regiment has also had a long-standing association with the US Army's Delta Force, with the two units often having swapped techniques and tactics, as well as conducting joint training exercises in North America and Europe.
 Other nations' CT units developed close ties with the Regiment, including the Australian SAS, New Zealand SAS, GSG 9 and GIGN.

 The first documented action by the CRW Wing was assisting the West German counter-terrorism group GSG 9 at Mogadishu.
-Eventually the CRW grew into full squadron strength and included its own support elements – Explosive Ordnance Disposal, search and combat dogs, medics and attached intelligence and targeting cell.
+Eventually, the CRW grew into full squadron strength and included its own support elements – Explosive Ordnance Disposal, search and combat dogs, medics and attached intelligence and targeting cell.

-Along with overseas training missions, the Regiment also sends small teams to act as observers and to provide advice or technical input if required at the scenes of terrorist and similar incidents worldwide.
+Alongside overseas training missions, the Regiment also sends small teams to act as observers and to provide advice or technical input if required at the scenes of terrorist and similar incidents worldwide.

 The Gambia

-In August 1981 a 2-man SAS team was covertly deployed to The Gambia to help put down a coup.
+In August 1981, a 2-man SAS team was covertly deployed to The Gambia to help put down a coup.

 Colombian conflict

-During the late 1980s members of the Regiment were dispatched to Colombia to train Colombian special operations forces in counter-terrorism and counter-narcotics operations.
-As of 2017, the training teams missions remain classified; rumours that SAS operators, with their US counterparts, accompanied Colombian forces on jungle operations, but this hasn't been confirmed.
+During the late 1980s, members of the Regiment were dispatched to Colombia to train Colombian special operations forces in counter-terrorism and counter-narcotics operations.
+As of 2017, the training teams' missions remain classified; it has been rumoured that SAS operators, with their US counterparts, accompanied Colombian forces on jungle operations, but this has not been confirmed.

 Waco siege

-In 1993, two SAS officers were visiting US Army installation Fort Bragg at the time of the Waco siege and requested to visit the site of the siege to observers how the FBI handled the complex incident, the officers were not involved in the siege at any level, and Delta Force operators were deployed as observers in the Waco siege in Texas.
+In 1993, two SAS officers were visiting US Army installation Fort Bragg at the time of the Waco siege and requested to visit the site to observe how the FBI handled the complex incident.
+The officers were not involved in the siege at any level.
+Delta Force operators were deployed as observers at the same incident.

 Air France Flight 8969

-In December 1994, the SAS were deployed as observers when Air France Flight 8969 was hijacked by GIA terrorists, the crisis was eventually resolved by GIGN.
+In December 1994, the SAS were deployed as observers when Air France Flight 8969 was hijacked by GIA terrorists.
+The crisis was eventually resolved by GIGN.